-/database: The database corresponding to the username and password if authentication is enabled.
+/database: the database corresponding to the username and password if authentication is enabled.

-?options: The additional connection options.
+?options: additional connection options.

 Use a connection string URI to connect to a replica set instance

-ApsaraDB for MongoDB allows you to use a connection string URI to connect to a replica set instance.
+You can use a connection string URI to connect to a replica set instance.

-- Obtain the connection string URI of a replica set instance..
+- Obtain the connection string URI of a replica set instance.
 For more information, see Overview of replica set instance connections.

 - Use the obtained connection string URI to connect your applications to the instance.

-see Connection sample code for MongoDB drivers.
+For more information, see Connection sample code for MongoDB drivers.

-readPreference=secondaryPreferredto options in a connection string URI to set read preference to secondary nodes.
+readPreference=secondaryPreferredin the options parameter to set read preference to secondary nodes.